 #3 – Terminal Year Cash Flow

-- NPV and IRR are other methods for making capital budgeting decisions.
-The only difference between NPV and ICF is that while calculating ICF we do not discount the cash flows, whereas in NPV we discount it.
+- NPV and IRRIRRInternal rate of return (IRR) is the discount rate that sets the net present value of all future cash flow from a project to zero.
+It compares and selects the best project, wherein a project with an IRR over and above the minimum acceptable return (hurdle rate) is selected. are other methods for making capital budgeting decisions.
+The only difference between NPV and ICF is that while calculating ICF, we do not discount the cash flows, whereas, in NPV, we discount it.

 - A US-based FMCG company XYZ Ltd. is looking to develop a new product.
 The company has to make a decision between soap and shampoo.
-Soap is expected to have a cash flow of $200000 and Shampoo of $300000 during the period.
-Looking only at the cash flow one would go for Shampoo.
+Soap is expected to have a cash flow of $200000 and the shampoo of $300000 during the period.
+Looking only at the cash flow, one would go for shampoo.

-- But after subtracting expense and initial cost, Soap will have an incremental cash flow of $105000 and Shampoo of $100000 as it has the greater expense and initial cost than Soap.
+- But after subtracting expense and initial cost, soap will have an incremental cash flow of $105000 and shampoo of $100000 as it has a greater expense and initial cost than soap.
 So going only by the incremental cash flows, the company would undertake the development and production of soap.

 - One should also consider the negative effects of undertaking a project as accepting a new project may result in a reduction in the cash flow of other projects.
 This effect is known as Cannibalization.
 Like in our above example, if the company goes for the production of soap, then it should also consider the fall in cash flows of existing soap products.

-Practically incremental cash flows are extremely difficult to forecast.
+Practically incremental cash flows are complicated to forecast.
 It is as good as the inputs to the estimates.
-Also, the cannibalization effect if any is difficult to project.
+Also, the cannibalization effect, if any, is difficult to project.